callstackincubator/rock/packages/tools/README.md

-# @rnef/tools
+# @rock-js/tools

-Development tools and utilities for React Native Enterprise Framework (RNEF).
-This package is part of the RNEF ecosystem.
+Development tools and utilities for Rock.
+This package is part of the Rock ecosystem.

 ## Documentation

-For detailed documentation about RNEF and its tools, visit [RNEF Documentation](https://rnef.dev)
+For detailed documentation about Rock and its tools, visit [Rock Documentation](https://rockjs.dev)